mapbender/mapbender-documentation/en/customization/templates.rst

 Style the administrational pages
 ********************************

-Please change the following css-files for the backend pages:
+Please change the following css-files for the :ref:`backend` pages:

  * login.css : Change the design of the login page
  * manager.css : Change the design of the administration pages (e.g. application overview)